-Finance Minister Elisabeth Svantesson describes that we are entering an economic winter, and the government assesses that the Swedish economy is in a recession with continued high inflation.
-At the same time, the majority of industries describe great difficulties in recruiting the right skills.
-To meet the crisis, investments and investments in higher education are needed, to equip more students with skills that will be needed when the economy turns.
-However, the Tidö parties do the opposite, with the priorities presented in the budget bill.
-Instead, the funding of student influence is attacked, and higher education is cut by SEK 420 million.
+Minister of Finance Elisabeth Svantesson describes that we are entering an economic winter, and the government assesses that the Swedish economy is in a recession with continued high inflation.
+At the same time, most industries describe great difficulties in recruiting the right skills.
+To meet the crisis, investments and efforts in higher education are needed, to equip more students with skills that will be needed when the economy turns around.
+However, the Tidö parties are doing the opposite, with the priorities presented in the budget bill.
+Instead, the financing of student influence is being attacked, and higher education is being cut by 420 million kronor.

 SFS has reviewed the state budget for 2024 and summarizes how it affects students.